 that have formed over "bet" (as Orthodox Judaism calls this letter) versus "vet" (v) or "waw" (w) versus "vav"

 (v), or "pay" (p) versus "fay" (f).
 They make no explanation as to how these changes came about.
 We seek to restore them.
-Thus, we use only bayt (b), waw (ooh or oo-ah), pay (p).
-Please see our document on Restoring Ancient Aibreet (Hebrew) as stated above.
+Thus, I use only bayt (b), waw (ooh or oo-ah), pay (p).
+Please see my document on Restoring Ancient Aibreet (Hebrew) as stated above.